-TRYING TO REWRITE HISTORY // BY SEAN SEU
+TRYING TO REWRITE HISTORY // BY SEAN KOA SEU

 Book writer and lyricist Ellen Fitzhugh is assigned the near-impossible task of not only rewriting her musical, but righting the wrongs.